tamnguyenbbt/Okapi/README.md

 "anchor <h2> `{0}` search <span> `Add Student`".GetTestObject("Create Student Profile").Click();
 ````

-* When there are more than one dynamic contents within, i.e. an xpath or a part of search by anchor locating string, the format starts from 0, `{0}`, `{1}` and so on.
+* When there are more than one dynamic contents within, i.e. an xpath or a part of search by anchors locating string, the format starts from 0, `{0}`, `{1}` and so on.

 # Advanced Usage